Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Configuration spaces of unordered disks

 \section{Configuration spaces of unordered disks}

 The configuration space of $n$ unordered disks of diameter $1$ in a strip of width $w$ is the quotient of $\config(n, w)$ by the action of $S_n$ that permutes the disk labels, and it is homotopy equivalent to the quotient of $\cel(n, w)$ by the action of $S_n$.
 Because the action is cellular and free, this quotient is a cell complex which we call $\ucel(n, w)$.
 In this section of the paper, we compute the homology of $\ucel(n, w)$ (and thus of the configuration space of unordered disks in a strip) with field coefficients, using the discrete Morse theory methods from Section~\ref{S:nokequal}.
+In the version of discrete Morse theory that applies here, we do not need to assume that the coefficients of the boundary map are $\pm 1$, as is true for polyhedral cell complexes, but only that these coefficients are units.
+We use field coefficients throughout this section, so all nonzero coefficients are automatically units.

 The concatenation product

 is well-defined since there is no need to choose labels for the disks.
 Therefore, for any ring $R$, $H_*(\ucel(*,w);R)$ forms a noncommutative bigraded $R$-algebra.